codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Recursive search

 The `-r` flag enables recursive searching through directories and their subdirectories.
-Each matching line should be prefixed with the full path to the file.
+Each matching line should be prefixed with the relative path to the file (relative from the directory passed to `grep` as input).

 ## Tests